The Bowflex Max Trainer M7 Cardio Machine is the top-of-the-line model in the gym-quality Max Trainer range from Nautilus.

 Who Will the Max Trainer M7 Best Suit?

-People of any fitness level can benefits from regular Bowflex Max Trainer M7 workouts.
+People of any fitness level can benefit from regular Bowflex Max Trainer M7 workouts.
 However, having had the opportunity to try it out, I’d say it’s probably best suited to people with some prior exercise experience.
-I consider myself to be reasonably fit, and I was surprised at how much effort is involved when working at the higher levels of resistance.
+I consider myself to be reasonably fit, and I was surprised at how much effort is involved when working at higher levels of resistance.

 Buyers from around 5″ tall to 6’4″ have left positive feedback for this model.
 Providing low-impact movement, it should be safe for people with joint issues.